The Maquis (Star Trek: Deep Space Nine)

-These two episodes first aired in April–May 1994.
-The episode introduced the Maquis, a recurring resistance group that was used in further Star Trek episodes including the first episodes of Star Trek: Voyager.
+These two episodes first aired in April and May 1994.
+The episode introduced the Maquis, a recurring resistance group that was used in further Star Trek episodes, including the first episodes of Star Trek: Voyager.

-Part I was written by James Crocker, Rick Berman, Michael Piller, and Jeri Taylor, with the teleplay written by James Crocker, and directed by David Livingston.
-Part II was written by Rick Berman, Michael Piller, Jeri Taylor, and Ira Steven Behr, with the teleplay written by Ira Steven Behr, and directed by Corey Allen.
+Part I was written by James Crocker, Rick Berman, Michael Piller and Jeri Taylor, with the teleplay written by James Crocker, and directed by David Livingston.
+Part II was written by Rick Berman, Michael Piller, Jeri Taylor and Ira Steven Behr, with the teleplay written by Ira Steven Behr, and directed by Corey Allen.